aks4212/AutoRent-System/README.md

 # AutoRent System

-This repository contains a standalone, terminal-based CRUD application developed in C++ to manage a car rental service.
-It features a custom flat-file database, role-based access control, and dynamic business logic without external dependencies.
+This repository contains my self project on developing a Car Rental System.

 ---